Micrurus browni: Spanish common names

-Common names for M. browni in Spanish include Serpiente-coralillo de Brown, coral, coral de Acapulco, coral de Antigua, coral (or coralillo) de canutos, and vibora de coral.
+Common names for Micrurus browni in Spanish include serpiente-coralillo de Brown, coral, coral de Acapulco, coral de Antigua, coral (or coralillo) de canutos, and vibora de coral.

 Description

-Brown's coral snake can grow to 100 cm in total length (including tail), but it is usually 50 cm to 70 cm.
-It has smooth dorsal scales, a rounded head, and eyes with round pupils.
-Its color pattern is three-colored: broad red rings, separated by 10-27 black rings, each black ring bordered by two narrow yellow bands.
+Brown's coral snake can grow to 100 cm in total length (tail included), but it is usually 50 cm to 70 cm.
+It has smooth dorsal scales, a rounded head, and the pupil of the eye is round.
+Its color pattern is three-colored: broad red rings, separated by 10–27 black rings, each black ring bordered by two narrow yellow rings.
 The snout is black.
 There is usually a yellow band, across the top of the head, halfway back.

 Geographic range

-The geographic distribution of M. browni is limited to Quintana Roo in southwestern Mexico, and western Guatemala, including Sacatepéquez.
+The geographic distribution of Micrurus browni is limited to Quintana Roo in southwestern Mexico, and western Guatemala, including Sacatepéquez.
 Previous reports for Honduras have been found to be incorrect.

 Habitat

-M. browni is mainly found in tropical deciduous forest, pine-oak forest, and cloud forest at elevations ranging from sea level up to 2,000 m.
+Micrurus browni is mainly found in tropical deciduous forest, pine-oak forest, and cloud forest at elevations ranging from sea level up to 2,000 m.

 Behavior

-Although little is known about the behavior of M. browni, like most other coral snakes it may be nocturnal, terrestrial and probably dwells in burrows, leaf litter, or under logs.
+Although little is known about the behavior of Micrurus browni, like most other coral snakes it may be nocturnal, terrestrial and probably dwells in burrows, leaf litter, or under logs.
 While usually not aggressive, it will bite when molested or restrained.

 Diet

-M. browni feeds on small lizards, amphibians, invertebrates, and other snakes.
+Micrurus browni preys on invertebrates, amphibians, small lizards, and other snakes.